Tomorrow Never Came: Composition and lyrics

-The song tells a story of two estranged lovers who hope to reunite, though the lyrics indicate that a future together is unlikely.
+Described as a folk rock song, it tells a story of two estranged lovers who hope to reunite, though the lyrics indicate that a future together is unlikely.
 To complement the melancholic lyrics, the instrumental is rather simple and subdued, relying mainly on sparse acoustic and electric guitars, an electric upright bass, and light percussion.
 The song features references to Lennon's parents, John Lennon and Yoko Ono.

 Credits and personnel

 Credits adapted from the liner notes of Lust for Life.